- Key messages

 - NHS Direct Wales 111 has a helpful online self-assessment guide you can click through to let you know when they should be telephoning their helpline.

-- The Public Health Agency (PHA) has produced guidance which can be found on their website.
-This includes advice on social distancing and preventing the spread of COVID-19.
+- The Public Health Agency (PHA) has useful information which can be found on their website.
+This includes advice on preventing the spread of COVID-19, face coverings, testing and contact tracing.

 - There is also information on nidirect including advice of staying at home and self-isolation.

-- The Department of Health Northern Ireland has launched a new COVID-19 NI information app that provides advice and links to vital trusted information.
+- The Department of Health Northern Ireland has an COVID-19 NI information app that provides advice and links to vital trusted information.

 Condition and situation specific resources for families and children